(A) Privacy and Confidentiality: Treatment of Reported Information

-Each College trustee, administrator, faculty member, or employee, other than the confidential resources described above, who learns of an allegation of unlawful sex discrimination or sexual harassment (including, but not limited to, sexual misconduct, sexual violence, dating and domestic violence, and stalking), or retaliation toward any member of the College community is required to notify the Title IX Coordinator promptly.
+Each College trustee, administrator, faculty member, or employee, other than the confidential resources described above, are considered “responsible employees.”
+This means that when they learn of an allegation of unlawful sex discrimination or sexual harassment (including, but not limited to, sexual misconduct, sexual violence, dating and domestic violence, and stalking), or retaliation toward any member of the College community, they are required to notify the Title IX Coordinator promptly.
 In addition, College employees who are designated as campus security authorities (CSAs) for the purposes of the Clery Act must provide the Department of Public Safety with non-identifying statistical information regarding all reported incidents of Clery crimes (including, but not limited to, sexual assault, dating violence, domestic violence, stalking and hate crimes).
 Any questions about the reporting or confidentiality status of an individual should be directed to the Title IX Coordinator.

 Any questions as to the reporting or confidentiality status of an individual should be directed to the Title IX Coordinator.

 - Employee Relationships with Students.
 The personal relationships that a student develops with employees may play a fundamental role in that student’s education at the College.
-Given the inherent authority that employees may have over students, a sexual or romantic relationship between a student and an employee can easily raise concerns about sexual harassment.
-In light of these considerations and the fact that an employee might be called upon to teach, advise, evaluate or supervise any student, Holy Cross administrators, faculty, and staff should be aware that the College prohibits employees from engaging in sexual or romantic relations, even if consensual, with any College student.
-Any employee engaging in sexual or romantic relations with a student, even if consensual, may be found in violation of the College’s Sexual Misconduct Policy.
+Given the inherent authority that employees may have over students, a sexual, dating or romantic relationship between a student and an employee can easily raise concerns about sexual harassment.
+In light of these considerations and the fact that an employee might be called upon to teach, advise, evaluate or supervise any student, Holy Cross administrators, faculty, and staff should be aware that the College prohibits employees (excluding student employees) from engaging in sexual, dating, or romantic relations, even if consensual, with any College student.
+Any employee engaging in sexual, dating, or romantic relations with a student, even if consensual, may be found in violation of the College’s Sexual Misconduct Policy.
 The College may make exceptions to this prohibition on a case-by-case basis and only in coordination with the Director of Human Resources and the Title IX Coordinator.